GeoMOER/FORCE/docs/units/_unit01/unit01-04_base_image.md

 <img src="bi_kili.png" width="1104" height="359" align="centre" vspace="10" hspace="20" />

-Image: A base image for Mt.Kilimanjaro and Mt.
-Meru consisting of stacked images for each month from 2013 to 2021.
+Image: A base image for Mt.Kilimanjaro consisting of stacked images for each month from 2013 to 2021.
 Image by : Netra Bhandari